ruanklein/synapseq/docs/FAQ.md

 ### How do I install SynapSeq?

-You need Go (v1.25+) and make installed on your system.
-See [README](../README.md) for platform-specific installation and compilation instructions.
+The easiest way is to download a precompiled SynapSeq binary for your platform from the [Releases page](https://github.com/ruanklein/synapseq/releases/latest).
+Choose the appropriate file for your operating system (Windows, macOS, or Linux), extract it, and place the executable in a directory that is in your PATH.
+See [README](../README.md) for more details.

 ### How do I use SynapSeq?